ajitrajasekharan/root/README.md

 **Data**

-- Automatically fetches treenbank training data using nltk (when running first time, it will prompt you to install treebank.
+- Automatically fetches treenbank training data using nltk (when running first time, it will prompt  to install treebank.
 This can from within python prompt in command line)

 **Usage**